-Experience the benefits of halotherapy in your own home with a Jacuzzi® HALOONE™ Halotherapy Generator!
+Experience the benefits of halotherapy in your own home with a Clearlight® HALOONE™ Halotherapy Generator!
 Learn More

 Although halotherapy is only now getting a lot of scientific attention, it has been used historically in Eastern Europe, as salt caves are common there.
 It’s thought that halotherapy originally began in the 1800s when a Polish doctor found that salt mine workers had fewer respiratory issues compared to other types of miners.
 Today, modern devices are used to make halotherapy more accessible than ever.

 There are two main types of halotherapy treatments: dry and wet.

 Dry halotherapy is typically experienced in man-made salt caves that are stripped of humidity due to the ambient salt content.
 Temperatures are set to cool (about 68 Fahrenheit), and sessions run for between 30 and 45 minutes.
 Another type of dry halotherapy involves the use of devices called halogenerators, which grind salt into tiny particles and release them into the air to be inhaled.
 The tiny salt particles can also be absorbed by the skin, potentially providing additional health benefits.

 Wet halotherapy methods mix salt and water.
 Technically, even gargling salt water to take care of throat mucus counts as a type of halotherapy.
 You can also take salt baths, which allows your skin to absorb certain mineral salt particles.